To collect or not to collect, that is the garbage question.

 (PLDI 2020) A Marriage of Pointer- and Epoch-Based Reclamation.

-ACM SIGPLAN conference on Programming Languages Design and Implementation (conditionally accepted).
+ACM SIGPLAN conference on Programming Languages Design and Implementation.

-Abstract: All pointer-based nonblocking concurrent data structures should deal with the problem of safe memory reclamation: before reclaiming a memory block, a thread should ensure no other threads are concurrently dereferencing the block.
-Various safe memory reclamation schemes have been proposed in the literature, but none of them satisfy the following desiderata at the same time: (i) robust: a non-cooperative thread does not prevent the other threads from reclaiming an unbounded number of blocks; (ii) fast: it does not incur significant time overhead; (iii) compact: it does not incur significant space overhead; (iv) self-contained: it neither relies on special OS/hardware supports nor intrusively affects execution environments; and (v) widely applicable: it supports many data structures.
+Abstract: All pointer-based nonblocking concurrent data structures should deal with the problem of safe memory reclamation: before reclaiming a memory block, a thread should ensure no other threads hold a local pointer to the block that may later be dereferenced.
+Various safe memory reclamation schemes have been proposed in the literature, but none of them satisfy the following desired properties at the same time: (i) robust: a non-cooperative thread does not prevent the other threads from reclaiming an unbounded number of blocks; (ii) fast: it does not incur significant time overhead; (iii) compact: it does not incur significant space overhead; (iv) self-contained: it neither relies on special hardware/OS supports nor intrusively affects execution environments; and (v) widely applicable: it supports many data structures.